AbdelrahmanNasser2/nlp_project/README.md

 # Sentiment Analysis and Trend Detection

-This is sentiment analysis project use 2 Dataset :
+This is sentiment analysis project use IMDb movie review dataset
-- IMDb movie review (Logistic Regression model - Support Vector Machine model)
-- Netflix reviews (Neural Network model)

 # The Results of Machine Learning Experiments :
 we do looping on The hyperparameters "C" values which adjusts the regularization